New Jersey Pedestrian Accident Lawyer

 What you should absolutely not do is speak with the other party’s insurance company or lawyer.
 There is no benefit to doing so, as their goal is a rapid settlement at a fraction of the compensation you legally deserve for your injuries.

-Instead, as soon as possible following your accident, contact the experienced Hamilton Pedestrian Accident Lawyers at KMHL&D. We have years of experience representing clients involved in pedestrian accidents and will work closely with you to formulate your case strategy and protect your legal rights.
+Instead, as soon as possible following your accident, contact the experienced New Jersey Pedestrian Accident Lawyer at KMHL&D. We have years of experience representing clients involved in pedestrian accidents and will work closely with you to formulate your case strategy and protect your legal rights.

-Our Hamilton Pedestrian Accident Lawyers are ready to help you and your family fight for the compensation you are entitled to after you’ve been injured through no fault of your own.
+Our New Jersey Pedestrian Accident Lawyer are ready to help you and your family fight for the compensation you are entitled to after you’ve been injured through no fault of your own.
 If you or a loved one were the victim of a pedestrian accident in New Jersey, you should contact us for a free consultation to discuss your case.
 We will explain all of your legal options and detail how we plan to help you obtain the greatest possible financial recovery for your injuries and damages.

 Frequently Asked Questions About Pedestrian Accidents in New Jersey

 We do.
 The KMHL&D legal team has experience in all areas of injury law, including those involving motor vehicles and pedestrians.
 If you have been the victim of a pedestrian accident in Mercer County, Burlington County, Somerset County, Middlesex County, and throughout New Jersey, contact us today.

 Yes, New Jersey’s pedestrian laws are among the most strict in the nation, yet each day pedestrians are killed and injured by motor vehicles.
 While drivers who disregard pedestrian safety laws can face fines and points on their license in New Jersey, pedestrian accidents still affect the most vulnerable in our society, including young children and the elderly.